HamidMushtaq/SparkGA1/README.md

 28. **vcMemGB** - The memory in GB used by Java to run a jar program.
 29. **driverMemGB3** - The driver memory in GB for Part 3.
 For local mode, if say you want to use the full memory of the system, then the driver memory should be nearly equal to the full memory of the system.
 For cluster modes however, this is only the memory of the driver.
 30. **numInstances3** - The number of instances of executors for Part 3.
 Note that this parameter doesn't make sense for local mode.
 So, for local mode, you can even ommit it.
 31. **numThreads3** - The number of threads to use for variant discovery tools of Part 3.
+We have noticed that for haplotype caller, for regions with a lot of mutations, increasing the number of threads greatly improve the performance.
+When running on a machine with simultaneous multithreading, at least keep the number of threads equal to the number of simultaneous threads of a core.
 32. **numTasks3** - The number of tasks per each executor in Part 3.
 In cluster modes, the total number of tasks running on the whole cluster would then be `numInstances3 * numTasks3`.
 For local mode, on the other hand, the total number of tasks would simply be equal to `numTasks3`.
 33. **standEC** - The value of `stand_emit_conf` for haplotype caller.
 34. **standCC** - The value of `stand_call_conf` for haplotype caller.
 35. **doIndelRealignment** - `true `or `false` depending on whether you want to perform indel realignment.
 Assumed `true` if ommitted.
 36. **doPrintReads** - `true `or `false` depending on whether you want to perform print reads.
 Assumed `true` if ommitted.
 37. **chunkerConfigFilePath** - If you want to perform chunking of the input FASTQ files on the fly, give the path of the config file for the chunker utility.
 If you leave this field empty or ommit it, chunking would not be done on the fly.
 38. **chunkerGroupSize** - When chunking is done in parallel, the Part 1 of SparkGA would process chunks in groups.
-For example, if you give a group size of 512, and the chunker eventually creates 1500 chunks overall, part1 would first process the 512 files and when all those 512 files are processed, will start processing the next 512 chunks.
+For example, if you give a group size of 512, and the chunker eventually creates 1500 chunks overall, Part 1 would first process the 512 files and when all those 512 files are processed, will start processing the next 512 chunks.
 So, it would complete execution in 3 steps.
 However, if you can accurately predict the number of chunks that would be created by the chunker, you can give a slightly higher estimate.
 For example, if you give a value of 1700 for our example, Part 1 would just use one round.
 The tasks processing chunk IDs greater than 1499 would simply return without doing anything, as no correspodnding chunk would exist for such IDs.
 Therefore, giving a slightly higher estimate won't impact the execution speed of Part 1 as such.
 If you are not doing chunking in parallel, then of course you can leave this field empty or even ommit it altogether.

 ### Configuration file for the chunker utility
 The chunker program is run on the master node, which means it is not distributed like SparkGA.
 It can take both compressed (gzipped) or uncompressed FASTQ files as input.
 By default, it uploads the chunks it makes to an HDFS directory specified as `outputFolder` in the configuration file.
 However, if you prefix the value of `outputFolder` with `local:`, it would put the chunks in a local folder.
 For example, if you specify `local:/home/hamidmushtaq/data/chunks`, it would put the chunks in the folder `/home/hamidmushtaq/data/chunks`.
 So, when using with SparkGA in local mode, always use the prefix `local:` for the `outputFolder` in the configuration file of the chunker utility.
 Moreover, you don't have to create the output folder yourself, as the chunker program would create one itself.